 Hello Sri Lanka and Rajasthan, here I come.

-Many thanks to you and Arj for all the help and also for taking us to wonderful
+Many thanks for all your help and also for taking us to wonderful

 See you soon.

 How are you doing?
 We really enjoyed the trip to Myanmar.